Player support level one: The five basics of great gaming customer service

-“You have to know what the typical questions are so that you’re in a position to tackle those fairly quickly,” says Abadzhiev.
+“You have to know what the typical questions are so that you’re in a position to tackle those fairly quickly,” says Banna.
 Doing the legwork can boost multiple aspects of gaming customer service — for instance, more effective content moderation, more in-depth self-help sections and empowering community managers to be better equipped to address issues brought up on various forums like Reddit or Discord.

 With 67 percent of customers saying they prefer a self-help option, it’s particularly important for any game-support initiative to include the creation of knowledge bases and FAQs in their strategy.
-“Depending on the severity of the issue, a good chunk of people are able to fix things for themselves, or at least start troubleshooting,” says Abadzhiev.
+“Depending on the severity of the issue, a good chunk of people are able to fix things for themselves, or at least start troubleshooting,” says Banna.